Covariant formulation of refracted gravity: Refracted gravity as a scalar-tensor theory

 \subsubsection{The scalar field $\varphi$ for a spherical source immersed in a constant background}

 According to the results of Appendix~\ref{WF-SphSource}, the scalar field $\varphi$ is positive and broadly in the range $[0,\,2]$ consistently with the RG {\it ansatz} $\epsilon \in [0, 1]$ for the permittivity.
-In the limit $\rho_\mathrm{bg}\ll \rho_s$, we have
+In the limit $\rho_\mathrm{bg}\ll \rho_\mathrm{s}$, we have

-whereas in the limit $\rho_\mathrm{bg}\gg \rho_s$,
+whereas in the limit $\rho_\mathrm{bg}\gg \rho_\mathrm{s}$,

-These limits are broadly in agreement with the smooth step function considered for $\epsilon = \epsilon(\rho)$ in refs.~\cite{Cesare+21,Cesare+20,MatsakosDiaferio16}.
+These limits are broadly in agreement with the smooth step function considered for $\epsilon = \epsilon(\rho)$ in previous RG studies \citep{Cesare+21,Cesare+20,MatsakosDiaferio16}.
 In those studies, the local mass density was found to be a good proxy of the transition between the Newtonian and the RG regimes.